Kal David: Early years (1960s and 1970s)

-Born in Chicago, Illinois, United States, Raskin began using the performing name "Kal David" in his late teens as the frontman of his neighborhood band, Kal David and the Exceptions, formed in 1962.
+Born in Chicago, Illinois, United States, Raskin began using the performing name "Kal David" in his late teens as the frontman of his neighborhood band, 'Kal David and the Exceptions', formed in 1961.
 Its other members were Peter Cetera (bass, vocals), Denny Ebert (drums, vocals), and Marty Grebb (saxophone, keyboards, guitar, vocals).
 Cetera later joined the Big Thing, which became Chicago, and Grebb joined the Buckinghams.

 Around this time Kal David and the Exceptions were regular performers at the Interlude Club on Pulaski in Chicago.

-Kal David left the group to sign a recording contract with King Records and, later, with Vee-Jay Records.
-In 1965, during his stint at Vee-Jay, he formed a new duo, The Rovin' Kind, with guitarist Paul Cotton, and the two transferred to Dunwich Records.
-Following a name change to Illinois Speed Press and a move to Los Angeles in 1968, the duo recorded two albums for Columbia, the self-titled Illinois Speed Press and Duet.
+Kal David left the group to sign a recording contract with King Records and, later with Tollie Records (a subsidiary of Vee-Jay Records).
+In 1965, during his stint at Vee-Jay, he formed a new duo, 'The Rovin' Kind', with guitarist Paul Cotton, and the two transferred to Dunwich Records.
+Following a name change to Illinois Speed Press and a move to Los Angeles in 1968, the duo recorded two albums for Columbia Records, the self-titled Illinois Speed Press and Duet.

 In the early 1970s, as Cotton joined the band Poco as its lead guitarist, David decided to leave the West Coast for the East and moved to Woodstock, the small-town/rural New York area, in the vicinity of previous year's iconic Festival.
-His new group, The Fabulous Rhinestones featuring ex-Electric Flag bassist Harvey Brooks and ex-Buckinghams' keyboard player Marty Grebb, recorded three albums: Fabulous Rhinestones, Freewheelin' (on Paramount Records) and Rhinestones (on 20th Century Records).
+His new group, 'The Fabulous Rhinestones' featuring ex-Electric Flag bassist Harvey Brooks and ex-Buckinghams' keyboard player Marty Grebb, recorded three albums: Fabulous Rhinestones, Freewheelin' (on Paramount Records) and Rhinestones (on 20th Century Records).
 Friends advised him to visit a club in Woodstock and it was there that he met his future wife, vocalist Lauri Bono, who subsequently accompanied him back to Los Angeles for the next phase of their career, doing sidework for Etta James and Johnny Rivers.